 Should a case scheduled for hearing be resolved, withdrawn, or postponed more than 45 days prior to the hearing date, the next case pending on the discharge list for that Area Panel will be scheduled in its place.
 Should a case scheduled for hearing be resolved, withdrawn, or postponed less than 45 days, but more than 15 days prior to the hearing date, the next case pending on the discharge list for that district will be scheduled in its place.
 If there are no other discharge cases pending in the same district, the next pending non-discharge case in the same district will be scheduled.
-If there are no pending non-discharge cases in the same district, the parties may mutually agree to schedule a pending discharge case for a different district within the same Area Panel.
+If there are no pending non-discharge case for a different district within the same Area Panel.

-If the parties cancel an arbitration hearing date, resulting in a fee to the arbitrator, the party responsible for the cancelled of the cancelled date is the result of mutual settlement or the unavailability of a back-up case, the parties will share in the cost of the fee.
+If the parties cancel an arbitration hearing date, resulting in a fee to the arbitrator, the party responsible for the cancellation is responsible for the fee.
+If the cancelled date is the result of mutual settlement or the unavailability of a back-up case, the parties will share in the cost of the fee.

 Normally, a stenographic record shall not be taken at these hearings, nor post hearing briefs filed.
 However, either party may make exception to this policy.
 Arbitration hearings shall be held during working hours.
 Employee witnesses shall be on Employer time when appearing at the hearing provided the time spent as a witness is part of the employee's regular working hours.
 The parties agree that Article 15.5.D specifies that employee witnesses shall be on employer time when appearing at a hearing, provided the time spent as a witness is part of the employee's regular working hours.
 Normally, rural carriers in a work status will perform their daily duties until their testimony is needed.
 (REF: Step 4 F06R-4F-C 11289402)